-Demonstrate your competence in data center design engineering with a globally recognised credential that proves to employers and customers that you're up to date with industry best practice.
+Demonstrate your competence in data center design engineering with a globally recognized credential that proves to employers and customers that you're up to date with industry best practice.

-This Data Center Specialist credential comprises a total of 42 hours of instructor-led classroom training.
-DCS is the highest certification level that an individual can achieve on our career progression framework.
+Our Data Center Specialist credential comprises a total of 42 hours of instructor-led classroom training.
+DCS is the most advanced certification level that an individual can achieve on our career progression framework.
 It demonstrates a significant commitment to professional development and inspires confidence in customers and employers alike.

 Do you fit the DCS profile?

 Current DCS holders are made up of directors, supervisors, coordinators, consultants, analysts and various other specialist-level positions in just about every area of the data center industry.
 While there is no minimum requirement regarding years of industry experience, this credential track is recommended for data center professionals who have been working in the industry for at least four years.

 By successfully completing the 2 required instructor-led courses that make up this credential pathway, you will be awarded the DCS Design Engineering credential that you can use after your name in the public domain.
 You will also earn 42 CPD/PDH points which can be used against other professional memberships and certifications.
 We will provide you with a digital badge and certificate which can be shared with your network, as well as a print-quality certificate.
 To learn more about digital badges and certificates click here.